 - 1. Establish procedures that enable court users to access relevant information, including new laws and the decisions of superior and appellate courts with greater ease, including by publishing such material on official websites. - 2.
-Establish procedures for ensuring that judgments of superior and appellate courts are regularly published. - 3.
-Establish a publicly available data base that stores the texts of court decisions and statutes, as well as scholarly articles from law reviews and legal journals.
+Establish procedures for ensuring that judgments of superior and appellate courts are regularly published.

-&lt;sup>4 'Administrative or executive detention' is the arrest and detention of an individual by the State without trial, usually under public security, immigration or mental health laws.
+3 'Administrative or executive detention' is the arrest and detention of an individual by the State without trial, usually under public security, immigration or mental health laws.